InfuseAI/primehub-site/docs/roles.md

 ## Group Administrator

 Every user can become a Group Administrator as long as Administrator gives users privileges to specific groups.
-As a Group Admin, you are able to access not only general user features , but also Group-Admin-Only features from User Portal.
+As a Group Admin, you are able to access not only general user features , but also Group-Admin features from User Portal.
 You are able to add images or even to build custom images for managed groups.

 See [Group admin features](quickstart/login-portal-user#group-admin-feature) and [Group admin role](guide_manual/admin-group#members).